THE PROJECT TEAM

 Dr. Ho Chih Lin – Deputy Project Manager & Lead Researcher

 Ho-Chih left Taiwan for the UK to broaden his horizon.
 Prior to his involvement in social-issue documentaries, he was trained as a quantum physicist.
-He holds a PhD from University College London and an MSc from London School of Economics and Political Science.
+He holds an MSci and a PhD from University College London and an MSc from London School of Economics and Political Science.
 His PhD thesis explores an alternative approach to investigate and quantify quantum entanglement, the most intriguing aspect of quantum mechanics but also the phenomenon that makes quantum computation possible.
 His Masters dissertation centres on a real-life application of open innovation, particularly focusing on the influence of the design and organization of the project on group dynamics and the resulting effects on the diversity and quality of ideas generated.

 His focus, however, gradually moved away from natural phenomena towards social justice issues.
 He first got involved with film through leading on a highly successful Kickstarter crowd-funding campaign for the TPFF supported We Are Many feature documentary, directed by Amir Amirani and on which he was an Associate Producer.
 Building on his work with TPFF on film outreach, he is now an integral part of the growth of the wider work of TPNS – in particular campaign research and social media management.
 He leads on all Transform Defence research & related social media.